KerasKorea/KerasObjectDetector/Object_detection_tutorial_by_keras_API.md

 There are several popular deep learning algorithms. __Faster R-CNN(2015)__, __YOLO(2015)__, __SSD(2015)__ and __RetinaNet(2017)__.
 In this tutorial, we will  __Faster R-CNN(2015)__ to learn what object detection is.

 #### _What's Faster R-CNN?_
-[Faster R-CNN(2015)](https://arxiv.org/pdf/1506.01497.pdf) is one of the R-CNN models that extracts Region Proposals **used by Region Proposal Network(RPN)** and classifies them on the basis of CNN models.
+[Faster R-CNN(2015)](https://arxiv.org/pdf/1506.01497.pdf) is one of the R-CNN models that extracts Region Proposals **used by Region Proposal Network** and classifies them on the basis of CNN models.

 [model picture]()

-Before Faster R-CNN, region proposals were extracted using selvective serarch or edge boxes.
-However, These methods are slower than gpu computation and cause to occur bottleneck because they operate on cpu computation outside the CNN model.
+Before 'Faster R-CNN', Region proposals were extracted in raw image(R-CNN) or feature map(Fast R-CNN) using selvective serarch.
+However, This method is slower than gpu computation and cause to occur bottleneck because they operate on cpu computation outside the CNN model.

+In order to eliminate bottlenecks, 'Faster R-CNN' applied a CNN model(called **Region proposal network(RPN)**) to the algorithm to obtain region proposals.
+RPN takes as input a small window (3 X 3) of feature map passed by CNN model (just make feature map of raw image).
+Each window is mapped to a lower-dimensional feature(256 or 512).
+This feature is used 2 small networks. one is classifying object or none object, the other is regressing bbox locations.

 #### _What's Deepfashion2?_